mehdi-lamrani/python-trading/README.md

  - Do NOT forget to use proper logging and debugging as demo'ed by the trainer<br>

+ - Write Tests.
+(No, That is not "optional")

  - **Implement a Trading Log File** that keeps track of all performed operation<br>
    IRL this file is mandatory fo auditing the trading institution and is sent to regulation authorities.